Zalexanninev15/Jetpack-Downgrader/README.md

 1. Launch **app.exe**
 2. Select language using corresponding icon. *At the moment, list of languages is very limited.
 You can [create a localization in your language and request it to be added to the repository](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/AddNewData.md#add-new-localizations), after which it will be added in the next update*
-3. Select the first stage and select the path to game folder (or press **Ctrl + O**) and necessary settings (the recommended ones are already checked)
+3. Select the first stage and select the path to game folder (or press **Ctrl + O**) and necessary settings (the recommended are already checked)
 4. If necessary, select the second stage.
-Select the desired modification (correction and improvement of the game) using the drop-down list (the list below is a list of all available modifications from the repository, for more convenient display).
-After selecting a modification, select the checkbox and wait for downloading the cache with mod's files
+Select the desired modification(s) (correction and improvement of the game) (you can try to [add your (or not) modification to the list](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/AddNewData.md#add-new-modifications)) using the list.
+Then select the checkbox ("install this") and wait for downloading the cache with mod's files
 5. Select stage 3 (or press **Ctrl + S**).
 The console will appear and downgrade process will start...
 If we can't find the patch files, you'll need to download them first (that's why step 3 is called "Download patches"), only then the button with the title "Downgrade" will appear
 6. After the end, make sure that there are no errors in the console, this downgrade of the game is completed
 7. If you have selected the modifications, you still need to wait until they are fully unpacked